Read the full OHTAC Recommendation Report

 Use of this site, and the interpretation of the information contained here, is subject to important terms and conditions.
 Use of this site and information except in accordance with these terms and conditions is expressly prohibited.

 The Ministry of Health and Long-Term Care has provided the following response: The Genetics Testing Advisory Committee was established in April 2014 with a three-year mandate to review the clinical utility and validity of genetic tests and provide advice to the Ministry of Health and Long-Term Care on the provision of genetic tests in Ontario.
-Some of the functions of the committee, including the responsibility to make recommendations about which tests receive public funding, will be transferred to Health Quality Ontario after the Genetic Testing Advisory Committee’s three year mandate is complete.
+Some of the functions of the committee, including the responsibility to make recommendations about which tests receive public funding, have been transferred to Health Quality Ontario, which has established its Ontario Genetics Advisory Committee.

 As part of our core function to promote health care supported by the best available evidence, we use established scientific methods to analyze the evidence for a wide range of health interventions, including diagnostic tests, medical devices, interventional and surgical procedures, health care programs and models of care.
 These analyses are informed by input from a range of individuals, including patients and clinical experts.
 The Ontario Health Technology Advisory Committee — a committee of the Health Quality Ontario board of directors — reviews the evidence and makes recommendations about whether health care interventions should be publicly funded or not.
 Draft recommendations are posted on the Health Quality Ontario website for feedback.
 Final recommendations are approved by our board of directors and then shared with the Ministry of Health and Long-Term Care.
 For more detailed information, visit our Evidence to Improve Care pages.